ESL Questions About Yom Kippur (Jewish Countries)

 20. What advice would you give to someone who has never celebrated or experienced Yom Kippur before?

-See also ESL Questions About The Harbin Beer Festival (China)
+See also ESL Questions About the Festival Of San Juan (Spain)

 Advanced ESL Questions about Yom Kippur and Jewish Countries 2